sawri/pokedesk/README.md

 # To-Do:

 * Add the option to look up moves.
+* Add the option to look up which Pokemon have a certain Ability.
 * Removes useless forms like the million Pikachu forms..

 # Credits to: